zammad/zammad/doc/developer_manual/cookbook/how-to-test-with-vitest-and-cypress.md

 All visual regression tests end with `-visual.cy.ts` in their filename.
 They work by creating a screenshot of an element.
 Usually, all correct screenshots are already stored inside a git repository.
 Cypress then compares two screenshots - if they differ, the test will fail.

-To run the snapshot tests use `CYPRESS_UPDATE_SNAPSHOTS=false yarn cypress:snapshots` command.
+To run the snapshot tests use `CYPRESS_UPDATE_SNAPSHOTS=false pnpm cypress:snapshots` command.
 This will run all snapshot tests inside a Docker container to ensure they are running in the same environment in CI and on local machine.
 Before running command, make sure you have `docker` and `docker-compose` installed.

-To update snapshots, use `yarn cypress:snapshots` command.
+To update snapshots, use `pnpm cypress:snapshots` command.
 This will run all snapshot tests inside the same inside docker container, but this time it will update and overwrite stored screenshots (the tests will never fail).
 All that is needed afterwards is to stage and commit updated screenshot files.

 ## Tooling